ioBroker/ioBroker.docs/docs/en/README.md

 ## Who is behind ioBroker?
 ioBroker is an open source project developed by the ioBroker community and administered by [Bluefox](https://github.com/GermanBluefox) as project owner.

-Many developers and many other helpers volunteer their free time to develop the central ioBroker system components, the many adapters, the social media support, the documentation and much more.
+Many developers and many other helpers volunteer their time to develop the central ioBroker system components, the many adapters, the social media support, the documentation and much more.
 With the large and helpful community, a solution has been found for every problem so far.

 ioBroker follows a decentralized approach in which each adapter is maintained in its own GitHub repository.
 The respective adapter developer makes decisions about his adapter largely independently.
 Requests for functionality extensions or external feature extensions as a "pull request" are of course taken into account.

-Some developers have also joined forces in the ioBroker adapter community to ensure that even if individual developers no longer have time for their adapters, they can continue to be maintained.
+Some developers have also joined forces in the ioBroker adapter community to ensure that even if individual developers no longer have time for their adapters, they can still be maintained.

 There is no contractual support from the open source community, but together we have solved every problem so far!